david-demainlalune/CordovaMyConsole/readme.md

 # CordovaMyConsole

 A cordova ios only plugin for logging.
-Adds log method on the window object (redirects to NSLog on native side).
+Adds a log method on the window object (redirects to NSLog on native side).
 Quickly hacked because the native cordova implementation has stopped working consistently in one of my projects.

 ## installation